MoseleyBioinformaticsLab/GOcats/doc/guide.rst

    * Create subgraphs of GO which each represent a user-specified concept.
    * Map specific, or fine-grained, GO terms in a Gene Annotation File (GAF) to an arbitrary number of concept categories.
+   * Reorganize GO terms based on allowed term-term relationships, and re-create the gene to all direct and ancestor GO terms.
    * Explore the Gene Ontology graph within a Python interpreter.

 Installation